Bayesian experimental design without posterior calculations: an adversarial approach: Intractable Fisher information

 \subsection{Intractable likelihood}

-Finally, consider the case where the it is only possible to sample $y$ given $\theta, \tau$.
-In particular, we do not have access to $f(y | \theta, \psi; \tau)$ and $\pi(\psi | \theta; \tau)$ as in Section \ref{sec:latent}.
-A possible approach in this case is to train a neural network to map $\theta, \tau$ to parameters specifying a distribution for $f(y | \theta; \tau)$, similar to \cite{Papamakarios:2019}.
-This approximate likelihood can then be used in the approach of Section \ref{sec:intractable_score}.
-Again we leave investigation of this to future work.
+Finally, consider the case where it is only possible to sample $y$ given $\theta, \tau$.
+In this case we do not have access to an unbiased estimator of the score function.
+However it is possible to train an estimate of the likelihood $\hat{f}(y | \theta)$ using neural density estimation methods.
+This estimate can be used to define a score estimate $\hat{u}(y,\theta) = \nabla_\theta \log \hat{f}(y | \theta)$, allowing the approach of the previous subsection to be used.
+The difference is that now $u$ is estimated purely from simulations, while the previous section also made use of the full likelihood via \eqref{eq:Fisher_identity}.